top of page

 • Limited battery life requires periodic recharging.

-• May not provide the same level of reliability as wired systems for continuous tracking.
+• May not provide the same level of reliability as the Advance Modular (plug and play) systems for continuous tracking.

 • Not ideal for high-security applications where uninterrupted operation is critical.